georgeflanagin/usersetup/README.md

 ```
 [~]: usersetup -h
-usage: usersetup [-h] [--loglevel {50,40,30,20,10}] [--dry-run]
+usage: usersetup [-h] [--dry-run] [-f] [-g GROUP] [-k KEYFILE]
-                 [-g GROUP] [-k KEYFILE] [-o OUTPUT] -r REMOTE_HOST -u
+                 [--loglevel {50,40,30,20,10}] [-o OUTPUT] -r REMOTE_HOST -u USER
-                 USER [--uid UID] [-z]
+                 [--uid UID] [-z]

 What usersetup does, usersetup does best.

 options:
   -h, --help            show this help message and exit
-  --loglevel {50,40,30,20,10}
-                        Logging level, defaults to 30
   --dry-run             Generate the commands but do not execute them.
+  -f, --force           Overwrite any existing key files if the user already exists,
+                        and has them.
   -g GROUP, --group GROUP
-                        non-default groups where the user will be a
+                        non-default groups where the user will be a member.
-                        member.
   -k KEYFILE, --keyfile KEYFILE
-                        One or more files containing public keys to be
+                        One or more files containing public keys to be transferred.
-                        transferred.
+  --loglevel {50,40,30,20,10}
+                        Logging level, defaults to 20 (INFO)
   -o OUTPUT, --output OUTPUT
                         Output file name
   -r REMOTE_HOST, --remote-host REMOTE_HOST
-                        Remote host where the new user will be
+                        Remote host where the new user will be created.
-                        created.
   -u USER, --user USER  netid of the user being added.
   --uid UID             Explicitly give the UID.
-The default is to use
+The default is to use the user's UID
-                        the user's UID on the source computer if the
-                        user exists in LDAP.
+                        on the source computer if the user exists in LDAP.
   -z, --zap             Remove old log file and create a new one.

 ```

 ## Example